 - Good maneuverability

 If superheroes traveled on riding mowers the Swisher ZTR2454BS Response would be a Bat ‘Mow-bile’.
 It is fast, powerful, and good for larger lawns and professional landscapers.
 Equipped with a Briggs and Stratton engine it is reliable and hardy and the zero-turn technology makes it very easy to use.

 Additional features that make this an awesome riding lawn mower include a full engine wrap, 12-volt adapter, composite fenders that have storage, a cup holder and battery compartment, full engine wrap, front and rear hitch.
-We like that the Swisher has a digital hour meter, which lets you know when your mower needs maintenance or a service and that the low center of gravity gives you added balance and stability, making it a very safe piece of equipment.
-Of course, the zero-turn feature means you can easily rotate 360 degrees and maneuver around any obstacles, flower beds, trees or kids’ toys.
+We like that the Swisher has a digital hour meter, which lets you know when your mower needs maintenance or service and that the low center of gravity gives you added balance and stability, making it a very safe piece of equipment.
+Of course, the zero-turn feature means you can easily rotate 360 degrees and maneuver around any obstacles, flower beds, trees, or kids’ toys.